Quang Luong

-Quang Thanh Luong (弮格 溚讷荷 萝讷骼, born 1 March 1989) is a Chinese-born British actor, fitness model and television personality, known for appearing as the role "Viper" on the British television endurance sports game show Gladiators.
+Quang Thanh Luong (弮格 溚讷荷 萝讷骼, born 1 March 1989) is a Chinese-born British actor, fitness model and television personality, known for appearing as Viper on the British television endurance sports game show Gladiators.

 Life and career

 Quang Thanh Luong, born in China and living in Leatherhead, Surrey, is an actor and fitness model.
 As an actor, he appeared in an episode of the Sky One sci-fi series Intergalactic as Diazo Chroma in 2021.
 The late martial arts superstar Bruce Lee has been the idol of his.
 As a model, he has appeared on drinks cans and book covers.
 Over a 15-year period, Luong dedicated his life to bodybuilding, and also boxes regularly.

 In January 2024, Luong began appearing as "Viper" on the television endurance sports game show Gladiators.
 His character's personality is described as "mean, moody, sneaky and powerful", with Viper being perceived as the programme's villain, rarely speaking and regularly storming off set after facing defeat against the contenders.
-He has drawn comparisons to Wolf (Michael Van Wijk) from the original series of Gladiators.
+He has drawn comparisons to Wolf (Michael Van Wijk) from the original series of Gladiators, and he became the first gladiator in history to enter the referees' room.
 As Viper, Luong appeared in an April Fools Day skit for CBeebies in which he was jokingly introduced as a new presenter.

 In July 2024, Luong was named as one of the cast members of Snow White at Lyceum Theatre, Sheffield in December 2024, playing a cameo role as "Henchman Viper".